sarah-mclaughlin/docs/docs/routing.md

 sidebar_label: Routing
 custom_edit_url: test
 ---
-`Routing is the process of selecting a path for traffic in a network, or between or across multiple networks.``
+`"Routing is the process of selecting a path for traffic in a network, or between or across multiple networks."`

-Every web application is composed by multiple pages.
-In a static page environment every link and location change would be relative to a file and filename.
+In a static page environment every link and location changes would be relative to a file and filename.
 A page for each location (ex: About, Contacts, Home, etc.).

+Every web application is composed by multiple pages too.
+Routing allows you to configure routes that show only the components you specify on the page depending on the route.
+For example, if you have a long list of messages and only want to show the unread messages when they click on a ‘Unread’ button, you can do that with __Shift's Routing__.

-Using __React's Router__, Shift provides __dynamic routing__ in your application in a __easy-to-configure__ way.
+Shift provides __dynamic routing__ in your application in a __easy-to-configure__ way.

 ## Dynamic Routing

-With __dynamic routing__ your app knows the different locations and links and how to deal with them.
+With __dynamic routing__ your app "learns and knows" the different locations and links and how to deal with them.
 Making it easier to match a pathname and enabling a default behaviour in case it doesn't.

 Since __Shift__ works with components, routing will dictate which component to render in each matching.
 <br><br>